Sudden death in young people: Heart problems often blamed

 The causes of sudden cardiac death in young people vary.
-About two-thirds of the time, a coroner discovers during an autopsy that the death was due to a heart abnormality.
+Most often, death is due to a heart abnormality.

-For a variety of reasons, something — such as a structural heart defect — causes the heart to beat out of control.
+For a variety of reasons, something causes the heart to beat out of control.
 This abnormal heart rhythm is known as ventricular fibrillation.

 Some specific causes of sudden cardiac death in young people include:

-- Hypertrophic cardiomyopathy (HCM).
-This is a disease in which the heart muscle (myocardium) becomes abnormally thick, making it harder for the heart to pump blood.
-Hypertrophic cardiomyopathy, while usually not fatal in most people, is the most common cause of heart-related sudden death in people under 30.
-It's the most common cause of sudden death in athletes.
+Hypertrophic cardiomyopathy, although not usually fatal, is the most common cause of heart-related sudden death in people under 30.
+It's the most common identifiable cause of sudden death in athletes.
 HCM often goes undetected.

 - Coronary artery abnormalities.
 Sometimes people are born with heart arteries (coronary arteries) that are connected abnormally.
 The arteries can become compressed during exercise and not provide proper blood flow to the heart.

-There's another rare cause of sudden cardiac death that can occur in anyone, though it's usually heard about in young people who play sports.
-It occurs as the result of a blunt blow to the chest — such as being hit by a baseball or hockey puck — at just the right time.
-Its medical name is commotio cordis.
+Commotio cordis, another rare cause of sudden cardiac death that can occur in anyone, occurs as the result of a blunt blow to the chest, such as being hit by a hockey puck or another player.
 The blow to the chest can trigger ventricular fibrillation if the blow strikes at exactly the wrong time in the heart's electrical cycle.

 Are there symptoms or red flags parents, coaches and others should be on the lookout for that signal a young person is at high risk of sudden cardiac death?

-Many times these deaths occur with no warning, but there are two symptoms to watch for:
+Many times these deaths occur with no warning, indications to watch for include:

 - Unexplained fainting (syncope).
-Sudden and unexplained fainting that occurs during physical activity could be a sign that there's a problem with your heart.
-Seizures also can occur.
+If this occurs during physical activity, it could be a sign that there's a problem with your heart.

 - Family history of sudden cardiac death.
 The other major warning sign is a family history of unexplained deaths before the age of 50.
-This obviously isn't a physical symptom like fainting, but deaths like this in your family should prompt you to pay close attention and perhaps talk with your doctor about screening options.
+If this has occurred in your family, talk with your doctor about screening options.

-Shortness of breath or chest pain also may be a sign that you're at risk of sudden cardiac death, but these are rare and may be a sign of other health problems in young people, such as asthma.
+Shortness of breath or chest pain could indicate that you're at risk of sudden cardiac death.
+They could also indicate other health problems in young people, such as asthma.